 Name of the register

 Register that contains data on private persons participating in the execute search and management development assignments and data on contact persons of client organisations

-Momentous Oy (hereinafter Momentous) processes personal data in accordance with the relevant national and international provisions and the provisions and principles of the European Union’s General Data Protection Regulation.
-Momentous is part of Barona Group Oy.
+Momentous Oy (hereinafter referred to as “Momentous”) processes personal data in accordance with the relevant national and international provisions and the provisions and principles of the European Union’s General Data Protection Regulation.
+Momentous is part of Bravedo Oy.

 By collecting and processing personal data, Momentous enables effective matching of job applicants with client companies’ vacancies.
-For this purpose, Momentous collects data on suitable candidates and persons registered as job applicants, the collected data serving their appointment to vacancies at Momentous’s client companies.
+For that purpose, Momentous collects data on suitable candidates and persons registered as job applicants, the collected data serving their appointment to vacancies at Momentous’s client companies.
 We collect data on the contact persons of employers to carry out the assignment in question.

 Data subjects have the right to the protection of their personal data.
-Their personal data is processed only in accordance with legal processing criteria and in a transparent manner.
+Their personal data are processed only in accordance with legal processing criteria and in a transparent manner.